 The site also provides information to aid in the wealth management process.
-We provide the correlation of the annual returns among artists with over 100 and over 50 repeat sale pairs in the database.
+We provide the correlation of the annual returns among artists with over 20 years and 15 years of continuous annual sales information in the repeat sale pairs database.
 The rank ordered list of artists based on their AIQ score is used to partition our database of repeat sales which is then used create AIQ based indexes.
 These indexes are then used to create the optimal allocation of assets that minimize risk at every return level.

 In addition, the site will provide information on the health of the repeat sale auction art market via two proprietary performance measures.
 The first being an Art Market Performance Ratio® (AMPR) based on the returns produced by the works that sell and the percent of works that do not sell each semi-annual auction season.
 The second being a High-Net-Worth Exuberance Indicator® (HNWEI) based on the mean of the percent paid above a mark to market price of all works sold at each quarterly auction period that were purchased previously at auction.

 You can explore the capabilities of this site for free by simply registering.
 But before you register, we ask you to reveal your relative preference for the four performance factors by using the preference slider below.
-The only constrain on your input is that the sum of the weights given to each factor be equal to one and that the minimum weight for any factor being 5%.
+The only constrain on your weights is that their sum be equal to one and that the minimum weight for any factor being 5%.

 Also after registering you can click on any of the horizontal tool bar pages above for an explanation of what is available on that page.
 Deeper analysis of these issues can be gained, after becoming a premium subscriber, by clicking on the left-hand side tool bar items associated with each page.